stuyvesant-cs/dwlessons/nextcs/15_graphs.md

 $$y = mx + b$$

-- Write a function `parabolaY(int x, float a, float b, float c)` that returns the y value for the parabola determined by the provided x value and the equation:
+- Write a function `parabolaY(float x, float a, float b, float c)` that returns the y value for the parabola determined by the provided x value and the equation:

 $$y = ax^2 + bx + c$$